Obarun/66/doc/66-standard-io-redirection.md

 ## Options defined on !log

 If the Options key in the [[Main]](66-frontend.html#section-main) section defines `!log`, the [[Logger]](66-frontend.html#section-logger) section will have no effect.
-Additionally, if the keys StdIn, StdOut, or StdErr are set to 66log or not defined at all, StdIn, StdOut, and StdErr will take the value of parent process.
+Additionally, if the keys StdIn, StdOut, or StdErr are set to 66log or not defined at all, StdIn, StdOut, and StdErr will take the value `parent`.

 # Examples